Nicholas Purnell QC

 This case marks Nicholas’ hat trick of firsts; the first civil settlement with the SFO for Balfour Beatty; the first attempt at a simultaneous global settlement in the US and the UK with the SFO in Innospec; and the combination of this first charge under s7 of the Bribery Act as part of the process of achieving this Deferred Prosecution Agreement with the SFO.

-Nicholas’ recent cases include the successful defence of Victor Dahdaleh in his acquittal in the international corruption and fraud trial brought by the SFO.
+Nicholas’ recent cases include the successful defence of John Varley, the former Chief Executive of Barclays, in his acquittal from charges of fraud by false representation in a trial brought by the SFO against former directors of the bank in respect of it's capital raising from Qatari investors in 2008.
+Nicholas also successfully represented Carl Rogberg, the former finance director of Tesco, against charges of fraud and false accounting.
+Victor Dahdaleh in his acquittal in the international corruption and fraud trial brought by the SFO.
 His representation of a defendant in the ‘Vantis Tax’ fraud case and of a former editor of a national newspaper charged with contempt of Parliament are reflective of the variety of the cases that have come to court.

 The major element of Nicholas’ practice is focused upon advising in cases that are subject to investigations in the UK and abroad which may never result in trial.
-Currently, Nicholas is advising a global bank in an investigation by the FCA and the DoJ and an individual in relation to the SFO investigation into Rolls Royce for overseas bribery.
+Currently, Nicholas is advising a global bank in an investigation by the FCA and the DoJ.

 Other notable instructions in recent years include: